VittorioAccomazzi/DicomEditor/README.md

 - The ammount of data to process is only limited by the memory of the browser.
 On my mac I can easily process thousands of images.
 The implementation minimizes the memory usage.

 ## Limitations
-- When downloading the images, the system is slow: about 3 images/sec.
-Unfortunately, this is a limitation due to the browser.
-Chrome will not be able to download images faster (I tested)
 - Currently editing of DICOM tags in seqences is not supported.
 - I rely on the DICOM parsing to [dcmjs](https://github.com/dcmjs-org/dcmjs), which is still under work.
 Therefore, you might run in some limitation/bug.